peteroupc/encoding/api/com.upokecenter.text.CharacterReader.md

 ### CharacterReader
-    public CharacterReader​(java.io.InputStream stream, int mode, boolean errorThrow) Initializes a new instance of the <code>CharacterReader</code> class; will skip the byte-order mark (U + FEFF) if it appears first in the stream and a UTF-8 stream is detected.
+    public CharacterReader​(java.io.InputStream stream, int mode, boolean errorThrow) Initializes a new instance of the <code>CharacterReader</code> class; will skip the byte-order mark (U+FEFF) if it appears first in the stream and a UTF-8 stream is detected.

 **Parameters:**